PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 This means, we need to obey the laws of physics in the virtual world, without super powers meaning you cannot walk across walls, fly, etc.

-However we do not need to create the 3D model of the structure, given to us by the architect.
+However we do not need to create the 3D model of the structure.

 We are only meant to verify its content and add furniture.

 <br>

 ## 4. Risks and assumptions

 One of the major risk for this project is the initial 3D model of the building.
-Even though we are provided with it by the architect who is a professional, we cannot assume it to be perfect and the model may not be compatible with our softwares.
+We cannot assume the provided model to be perfect and it may not be compatible with our softwares.

 Since this model is a major corner-stone, any problem with the original file may cause either a lot of delay in the final delivery or reduce the quality of the other features.